mose247/3D-object-detection/README.md

 ### Bird's-Eye View from Lidar Point-Cloud
 LiDAR Point-Clouds are an unstructured assortment of data points, which are distributed unevenly over the measurement range.
 With the prevalence of convolutional neural networks (CNN) in object detection, Point-Clouds are typically converted into a more convenient structure before being fed to the model.
 In the literature, Bird's-Eye View (BEV) is the most widely used projection scheme.

-The BEV representation of a Point-Cloud is achieved by firstly flatten the points along the upward-facing axis (typically the z-axis).
+The BEV representation of a Point-Cloud is achieved by firstly flatten the points along the upward-facing axis.
 The 2D Cloud is then divided into a regular grid and three values (i.e. max height, max intensity, density) are stored for each region of the road surface.

 This enables us to treat the resulting Point-Cloud as an RGB image, where each pixel corresponds to a road patch.
+Below, it is shown an example of 3-channels BEV map where:
+- _r-channel_: corresponds to density values.
+- _g-channel_: corresponds to height values.
+- _b-channel_: corresponds to intensity values.

 | BEV map            |  BEV map with detections |
 :-------------------------:|:-------------------------: